Gangaikonda Cholapuram Temple

 Deities of the Temple

-• The entrance way to the presiding deity is adorned by a magnificent image of Goddess Saraswathi.
+• The entrance to the sanctum features a striking and graceful image of Goddess Saraswathi.

-• The other notable masterpieces that embellish the sanctum are the cosmic image of Lord Shiva, emblematic representation of the Sun God, the sculpted version of Goddess Parvati and the dancing form of Lord Ganesha.
+• Other remarkable sculptures include the cosmic form of Lord Shiva, representations of the Sun God, Goddess Parvati, and the dancing form of Lord Ganesha.

-• A rare stone by name Chandrakanta has been installed under the main shrine which possesses the characteristic of making the sanctum sanctorum warm in winter and cool in summer.
+• A rare stone known as Chandrakanta is installed beneath the main shrine.
+Remarkably, it helps keep the sanctum warm during winter and cool during summer.

 Temple Timings – Gangaikonda Cholapuram Temple